Yunus0or1/P2P-messaging-Java-OOP/README.md

 11. **Background Button**: Pressing this key will change the color of GUI and Text area.
 12. **Chat history**: Clicking this button will download the chat history between two users as a text file.
 It will be saved in the project folder asChatHistory.txt.
 13. **File Send**: Clicking this button will tell the user to specify the file path example : C:\Users\username\Desktop\1.txt.
 If the file path is valid it will send the file data to the other side i.e receiver.
 By using this app one can send up to 20 MB size of any kind whether it is txt, mp3, mp4, pdf or another file

+## How to run the app:
+>If you run from jar file press twice to run the project 2 times.
+So you can chat with yourself.
+The R-port of one app will be the T-port of another app and vice versa.
+Input the En-key and name and press connect.
+Now you can chat with yourself in localhost.
+If two parties have valid real IP and properly port forwarded in the router the two parties can chat remotely